danny-avila/LibreChat/docs/deployment/NGINX_Deployment_Guide.md

 ## Step 2: Set Up NGINX as a Reverse Proxy

-NGINX acts as a reverse proxy, forwarding client requests to your Express.js application.
+NGINX acts as a reverse proxy, forwarding client requests to your LibreChat application.

 1. **Install NGINX**: